Can You Force Someone into Rehab?

 While it is always best for someone to enter rehab of their own volition, sometimes the decision must be made for them.
 This not only applies to underage minors, but to people of any age who are trapped in addiction.
 Thankfully, the majority of states do allow for involuntary commitment to a treatment program.

 About Involuntary Commitment to Rehab

-As drug overdose deaths keep ramping up, there is a growing sense of urgency to get people help.
-In the U.S. there are 37 states with laws that permit involuntary commitment for addiction treatment.
+As drug overdose deaths keep ramping up, there is a growing sense of urgency to get people to help.
+In the U.S. there are 37 states with laws that permit involuntary commitment to addiction treatment.
 The laws are very strictly written, though, and each state has its own rules about forcing someone into rehab.

 When you want to commit a loved one to rehab you must first make your case in court.
 There are certain things you must show proof of, as the process helps protect people’s rights.
 If the person doesn’t agree they need rehab, they have the right to an attorney.